alphagov/govuk-developer-docs/source/manual/setting-up-new-rails-app.html.md

 repository](https://github.com/alphagov/govuk-rails-app-template) to
 create your application, your app will already have the `airbrake` gem installed and a configuration file in `config/initializers`.
-If not, install the `airbrake` gem and copy the [configuration from the rails template app](https://github.com/alphagov/govuk-rails-app-template/blob/master/templates/initializers/airbrake.rb).
+If not, install the `airbrake` gem and copy the [configuration from the Rails template app](https://github.com/alphagov/govuk-rails-app-template/blob/master/templates/initializers/airbrake.rb).